 Surface coal mining activities across the study region have the potential to create generally similar classes of impacts to surface water resources.
 Water quantity and surface water quality are the overall resource attributes that may be affected.
 The types of activities that could affect surface water during the mining and reclamation phases are described in Chapter 2.0.
 Mining impacts may involve modification of surface water runoff and streamflow, diversion of streams, removal and creation of small impoundments, localized increases in evaporation, geomorphic changes along streams and floodplains, and reduction or improvement of water quality in storm runoff.
-Surface water quality may be adversely affected by the weathering of acid or toxic materials, and transport of weathering products in either runoff or groundwater seepage.
+Surface water quality may be adversely affected by the weathering of acid or toxic materials (e.g., acid mine drainage), and transport of weathering products in either runoff or groundwater seepage.
 The occurrence and magnitude of these several effects would vary with the phases of mining and reclamation, with site-specific water management and reclamation practices employed by mine operators, with post-reclamation landowner practices, and with climate and watershed characteristics.
+The potential for acid mine drainage has been well-documented in East Texas for several decades, and to some degree in Central Texas as well.
+Naturally acidic springs and seeps also occur in some geologic settings in those regions, in locales that have not been disturbed by coal mining (Horbaczewski 2007; Mercier 2014).
+Research, material handling applications, and monitoring have been used to address mine-related issues in those regions.
+Elsewhere, geologic and climatic factors (particularly aridity and the more alkaline chemical nature of soils and overburden) are less likely to generate acid- or toxic-material impacts in the study areas to the west and south.